Smoking cessation: Creating a quit-smoking plan

 - Okuyemi KS, et al. Interventions to facilitate smoking cessation.
 American Family Physician.
 2006;74:262.

 - Cooper J, et al. To what extent do smokers make spontaneous quit attempts and what are the implications for smoking cessation maintenance?
 Findings from the International Tobacco Control Four country survey.
+Nicotine and Tobacco Research.
 2010;12(suppl):S51.